chris-santiago/dpipes/docs/index.md

-# Pipes - Pythonic Data Pipelines
+# dPipes - Pythonic Data Pipelines

 ## About

-`Pipes` is a small project that came out of the desire to turn this:
+`dPipes` is a small project that came out of the desire to turn this:

 ```py
 import pandas as pd